vlkv/hackernoon_article_1/README.md

 exactly what we wanted from the guest to do!

 ## Conclusion

-It is not that hard, but has some difficulties.
-Every detail was clearly explained.
-I hope this article will help somebody.
+This article proposes a solution to one common problem which WebAssembly's software engineers face very often: passing non-primitive datatypes to and from Wasm module.
+WebAssembly has a steep learning curve but it also has a great potential as a technology.
+I hope this article will help somebody in their work or personal project.